© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Rug Mound is a scheduled monument protected by Cadw under reference ME019.
 View the official record →

-Rug Mound is a Neolithic or Bronze Age round barrow situated in Meirionnydd, Gwynedd, Wales.
+Rug Mound is a round barrow located in Meirionnydd, Wales, serving as a prehistoric funerary and ritual monument.
 It is designated a Scheduled Ancient Monument by Cadw under reference ME019.

 Rug Mound dates from the prehistoric period, and is classified as a round barrow.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Rug Mound is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is ME019.